A Beginner’s Guide to AI Data Collection

 Data TypePricing Strategy

-Image ImagePriced per single image file
+Image data type ImagePriced per single image file

-Text TextPriced per word or sentence
+Text data type TextPriced per word or sentence

 But wait.
 This is again a rule of thumb.
 The actual cost of procuring datasets also depend on factors like: